Small Donate Button

 Perhaps based on their shared cultural background, Tyson was led to a false sense of security working with the notorious bullshit artist Don King.

-In the promotion for the Alex Stewart fight in 1990, you can see that King really played up the black solidarity angle in order to ingratiate himself towards Tyson, despite the fact that Tyson was already aware that he was not receiving the money owed to him from his bouts.
+In the promotion for the Alex Stewart fight in 1990, King really played up the black solidarity angle in order to ingratiate himself towards Tyson.
+This is despite the fact that Tyson was already aware that he was not receiving the money owed to him from his bouts.
 In this off the wall “Spike Lee Presentation.”
-King said,
+King said:

 "They always change the rules when black men come into success.
 Black success is unacceptable."